-On this day in 2003, the United Kingdom records its first-ever temperature over 100 degrees Fahrenheit.
+On August 10, 2003, the United Kingdom records its first-ever temperature over 100 degrees Fahrenheit.
 Throughout the month, an intense heat wave scorched the European continent, claiming more than 35,000 lives.

 August 2003 was the hottest August ever recorded in the northern hemisphere and broke all previous records for heat-related deaths.
 France was the worst hit, with almost 15,000 victims, followed by Germany, where approximately 7,000 people died.
 Thousands also died in Spain and Italy.
 A majority of the victims were elderly, very young, or chronically ill.